Atmospheric / Barometric Pressure

 Current Solar Radiation

 What we call “current solar radiation” is technically known as Global Solar Radiation, a measure of the intensity of the sun’s radiation reaching a horizontal surface.
 This irradiance includes both the direct component from the sun and the reflected component from the rest of the sky.
-The solar radiation reading gives a measure of the amount of solar radiation hitting the solar radiation sensor at any given time, expressed in Watts/sq. meter (W/m2).
-Solar radiation requires the solar radiation sensor. [top]
+The solar radiation reading gives a measure of the amount of solar radiation hitting the solar radiation sensor at any given time, expressed in Watts/sq. meter (W/m2). [top]

 Storm Rain